Bob Murphy (sportscaster): After 1981

 However, in 1982, Murphy was taken out of the television booth, in order to announce the games on radio only.
 He was joined by Steve Lamar, who also strictly did radio for the Mets.
-Murphy became known for "painting the word picture;" many say that play-by-play of baseball on radio requires a lot more skill than television, because on radio, the broadcaster must be able to inspire the listener's imagination.
-For the rest of his career, with the exception of emergency situations, Murphy announced exclusively from the radio booth.
-Left to turn his attention strictly to the radio listener, Murphy thrived.
-Murphy was paired with Gary Thorne from 1985–88, and Thorne was his broadcast partner for his memorable call of Bill Buckner's error in Game 6 of the 1986 World Series.
+Murphy became known for "painting the word picture;” play-by-play of baseball on radio requires broadcaster to be able to inspire the listener's imagination, which Murphy was cited as doing well.
+For the rest of his career, with the exception of occasional fill-in duty on the TV side, Murphy announced exclusively from the radio booth.

+Murphy was inducted into the New York Mets Hall of Fame in 1984.
+He was paired with Gary Thorne from 1985 to 1988, and Thorne was his broadcast partner for his memorable call of Bill Buckner's error in Game 6 of the 1986 World Series.
 Gary Cohen—the current TV voice of the Mets and Murphy's longest tenured partner after Kiner and Nelson—shared the booth with him from 1989 through his 2003 retirement.

 In 1994, Bob Murphy was honored by the Baseball Hall of Fame as a recipient of the prestigious Ford C. Frick Award.
 There is a display about Murphy in the Baseball Hall of Fame and Museum, as there is for former Mets partner Nelson, who had also won the award.

-In addition to this honor, Murphy was inducted into the New York Mets Hall of Fame in 1984.
+In 1995, Murphy briefly returned to television for NBC Sports, his first network broadcasts, calling regional action involving the Mets several times as part of Baseball Night in America.

 He was voted into the National Sportscasters and Sportswriters Hall of Fame in 2002.

 Other broadcasting areas

 In addition to his baseball work, Murphy was an announcer for the New York Titans (renamed the New York Jets) of the American Football League in 1962–63, and called some college football later in that decade.

 He also broadcast minor league hockey and college football in his native Oklahoma.
 He was the voice of the Oklahoma Sooners during their 47-game winning streak during the 1950s.

 Murphy also broadcast several Orange Bowl games in the 1980s on network radio.
-In addition, in 1973, he hosted the New York City edition of Bowling for Dollars, a locally produced game show, on WOR-TV.
+In addition, from September 17, 1973, through April 5, 1974, Murphy hosted the New York City edition of Bowling for Dollars, on WOR-TV.

 Retirement

 In his later years, Murphy (a smoker) began having trouble calling games due to persistent throat inflammation.
 After the 2003 season, he left the broadcast booth and retired to Florida.
 He died of lung cancer August 3, 2004 in West Palm Beach.
 After his death, the Mets honored Murphy's memory by wearing a patch on the left sleeve of their uniforms for the rest of the 2004 season.
+The Mets honored Murphy with a large plaque adorning the outfield wall of Citi Field, next to that of his long-time broadcast partner Ralph Kiner's in April 2023.